 7.4 Need for ICANN Provided Advisors

 No advisors are needed at this time, based on earlier discussions and experience during the case study on Chinese Script Issues.
-ICANN will be requested for advisors, if need arises during the discussions for the development of the LGR for the Root zone.
+ICANN will be requested for advisors, if the need arises during the discussions for the development of the LGR for the Root zone.
 At ICANN 49 (Singapore) and ICANN 50 (London), meeting agendas on the GP may be necessary.

 (The Generation Panel will remain active after the finalization of the LGR documents to continue to address comments from the community, ICANN, and the Integration Panel.)